-Call to Arms by Lu Xun (1922)
+1. Call to Arms by Lu Xun (1922)

-Call to Arms features a number of short stories by Lu Xun, including A Madman’s Diary, Medicine and The True Story of Ah Q. Having made satirical and brutal critique on humanity and antiquated social conventions, Lu Xun’s works reveal his strong desire for revolution and changes.
-It’s definitely one of most influential books by a Chinese author in the last century.
+Call to Arms (吶喊) features a number of short stories by Lu Xun (魯迅), including “A Madman’s Diary”, “Medicine”, and “The True Story of Ah Q”.
+Having made satirical and brutal critique on humanity and antiquated social conventions, Lu Xun’s works reveal his strong desire for revolution and changes, making Call to Arms one of most influential books by a Chinese author in the last century.

-The Field of Life and Death by Xiao Hong (1935)
+3. The Field of Life and Death by Xiao Hong (1935)

-To Live by Yu Hua (1993)
+5. To Live by Yu Hua (1993)

-The Rose of Time: New and Selected Poems by Bei Dao (2010)
+6. The Rose of Time: New and Selected Poems by Bei Dao (2010)

-Bei Dao is one of the most successful contemporary Chinese poets.
-His works articulate the bitterness of living in fraught political times and being separated from his family due to political issue.
-This book is heartfelt, astonishingly beautiful and very melancholic.
+Bei Dao (北島) is one of the most successful contemporary Chinese poets.
+His works articulate the bitterness of living in fraught political times and being separated from his family due to political issues.
+As one of his representative works, The Rose of Time is heartfelt, astonishingly beautiful, and very melancholic.

-The Flowers of War by Geling Yan (2012)
+7. The Flowers of War by Geling Yan (2012)

 Geling Yan’s (嚴歌苓) The Flowers of War (金陵十三釵) is based on true stories that happened during the Nanjing Massacre in 1937.
 After an American missionary took in a group of schoolgirls, prostitutes, and wounded soldiers in his church, The Flowers of War followed how the situation got chaotic when Japanese soldiers are outside, figuring a way in to attack.
 While the novel and the adapted film (again by Yimou Zhang) illustrate the brutality by the Japanese army at the time, The Flowers of War is an epic work that is not to be missed.